pachyderm/pachyderm/doc/docs/1.12.x/deploy-manage/manage/ingress/pach-ui-ingress.md

                serviceName: dash
                servicePort: grpc-proxy-http
       ```
-       You can Pachyderm UI by specifying the path, host, and port for the websocket proxy
+       You can access Pachyderm UI by specifying the path, host, and port for the websocket proxy
        using GET parameters in the url: http://dash.localhost/app?host=dashws.localhost&path=ws&port=80
        If you’re using the same hostname on your ingress to map both the websocket port and the UI port,
        you can omit those parameters.